 SAROI: The Spatial Archaeology Residential & Online Institute

-The Spatial Archaeology Residential and Online Institute (SAROI), hosted by the Center for Advanced Spatial Technologies at the University of Arkansas and supported by the National Endowment for Humanities, offers 19 emerging scholars in archaeology and heritage management advanced training in spatial methodologies.
+The Spatial Archaeology Residential and Online Institute (SAROI), hosted by the Center for Advanced Spatial Technologies at the University of Arkansas and supported by the National Endowment for Humanities, offers 20 emerging scholars in archaeology and heritage management advanced training in spatial methodologies.

 SAROI (from the Akkadian šāru, an ancient Mesopotamian unit of measurement) addresses an increasing need for advanced training in spatial methodologies in archaeology, heritage management, and closely related disciplines.
 Spatial analysis of human behavior involves data on a “very large-scale,” as there are many aspects involved in understanding how humans perceive space, occupy it, and alter it.
 Obtaining this “very large-scale” data involves the high-density measurement and analysis of objects, structures, sites, and landscapes.
 Such topics include, but are not limited to, 3D methods such as photogrammetry, laser scanning, and microCT; using GNSS and sUAS (drone) sensors; satellite and aerial imagery analysis; geospatial databases and analysis; spatial statistics; and digital museums, archives, and storytelling (see About and Structure).

-Beginning spring of their first year, SAROI Fellows will have access to a suite of online geospatial training resources.
+Beginning spring of their first year, SAROI Fellows have access to a suite of online geospatial training resources.
 Each cohort will travel to the Center for Advanced Spatial Technologies (CAST) and the MicroCT Imaging Consortium (MICRO) at the University of Arkansas for two in-person workshops held over two consecutive summers.
-Throughout, Fellows will receive mentoring from designated CAST and MICRO staff that align with their research interests.
-Fellows will gain a solid understanding of multiple spatial techniques alongside training and mentoring in equipment and software specific to their research interests.
+Throughout, Fellows receive mentoring from designated CAST and MICRO staff that align with their research interests.
+Fellows gain a solid understanding of multiple spatial techniques alongside training and mentoring in equipment and software specific to their research interests.

 About SAROI